trona-siddhantam/trona-theory/README.md

 🌌 **Overview**
 Trōṇa Siddhāntam proposes a novel framework to understand the universe as a continuous medium of resonant waves called the **Tarangi**.
-All physical phenomena—particles, forces, space, and time—emerge from patterns of wave resonance and dynamic plucking within this substrate.
+All physical phenomena—particles, forces, space, and time—emerge from patterns of **plucks (Trōṇas)** and **resonant knots (Dhruva)** formed within this wave-substrate.

 ---

 ⚛️ **Foundational Premise**
 Reality is fundamentally wave-like, always in motion, and embedded in a continuous medium.
-Rather than discrete particles or static fields, **everything is flow**—structured as dynamic **resonant knots** in the Tarangi.
+Rather than discrete particles or static fields, **everything is flow**—driven by dynamic **Trōṇas (plucks)** which create, disturb, or dissolve **Dhruvas (resonant knots)** in the Tarangi.
-This worldview reinterprets physics through resonance, emergence, and sustained vibrational interactions.

 ---

 🌐 **Core Concepts**

 ### I. Tarangi
 The universal wave medium, omnipresent and continuous.
-All phenomena exist as fluctuations within this field.
+All phenomena exist as structured fluctuations within this medium.

 ### II.
-Resonant Knots (Trōṇas)
+Dhruva (Resonant Knots)
-Localized, stable, self-sustaining wave configurations that give rise to what we perceive as particles or persistent forms.
+Stable, self-sustaining configurations of resonance—akin to particles or persistent structures—held together through equilibrium in the wave field.

 ### III.
-Plucking Mechanism
+Trōṇa (Pluck)
-The dynamic act of interaction — where energy input disturbs and excites specific resonant modes, creating new knots or modifying existing ones.
+A dynamic excitation — the act of disturbing the Tarangi to trigger or shift resonance, creating new Dhruvas or transforming existing ones.

 ### IV.
 Emergence of Space and Time
-Space and time are not fundamental; they arise from wave relationships — the timing, spacing, and interference of resonances.
+Space and time emerge from patterns of relational wave propagation, as plucks and knots define reference and duration.

 ### V. Entropy and Thermodynamics
-A wave-centric interpretation of thermodynamics where knot stability and decay map to energetic dispersion and entropic flow.
+Thermodynamic behavior is seen as a natural outcome of the stability, decay, and transformation of Dhruvas under sustained or dissipative plucking.

 ---